ewhiley/wishlist/README.md

 ### 20. Provide an overview and description of your Testing process.

+Throughout the development process we continually tested as we built, including:

+- checking through the rails console to ensure database behaviour was as expected
+- testing each feature as it was built
+- testing on different computers
+- testing our "happy path" based on our user stories, then testing the app with different data than was expected
+- testing while logged in to make sure all paths were accessible
+- testing while logged out to ensure restricted paths were not accessible (e.g. my wishlist, my products, edit paths, etc.)
+- testing that a logged in user could not access the product listing of another user
+- deploying once or twice a day and testing on Heroku.

 ### 21. Discuss and analyse requirements related to information system security.

+Some important information system security requirements for this app were to:

+- keep user product and wishlist only accessible to them
+- keep user profile data only accessible to them
+- keep passwords safe
+- keep payments secure

 ### 22. Discuss methods you will use to protect information and data.

+To protect information and data, we implemented the following:
+- Used Stripe for payments: data is encrypted and secured through Stripe.
+- Required account authentication so only users can access their profile and product listings
+- Collected only the data we really needed from users and provided users with the ability to edit or delete their account.
+- Used Heroku for deployment, which also provides user data protection and backups of the database

 ### 23. Research what your legal obligations are in relation to handling user data.